thewhitetulip/intro-to-vuejs/1_introduction.md

 ## Expressions

 So far we’ve only been binding to simple property keys in our templates.
-But Vue.js actually supports the full power of JavaScript expressions inside all data bindings:
+But Vue actually supports the full power of JavaScript expressions inside all data bindings:

 	{{ number + 1 }}